 Antwerp-based Van Duysen – bespectacled when I meet him and clad in “architect’s black” – came to the notice of the design world over a quarter of a century ago.
 Back then Ilse Crawford was at the helm of the interiors magazine Elle Decoration, which championed neutrals, white orchids and zen-like minimalism.
 Van Duysen – alongside the architectural designer John Pawson – was at the forefront of the style.
 He began to create beautifully pared-back homes in his native Belgium, including his own.
 In his early days, says Crawford, Van Duysen stood out for his ability to “integrate architecture and interior design.
 So often these are done separately.”

-It’s precisely this ability that spurred the Italian interior design megabrand Molteni&C Dada to appoint Van Duysen as its creative director last April.
+It’s precisely this ability that spurred the Italian interior design powerhouse Molteni Group to appoint Van Duysen as creative director of its Molteni&C and Dada brands last April.
 Cassina and Driade had already led the way, picking design heavyweights Patricia Urquiola and David Chipperfield to take the helm at their own design ships.
 Their intention?
 To differentiate themselves from the rest of the Italian market, and to add an extra layer of global sophistication to their brands by choosing an architect of international renown.
 Molteni&C wasted little time in following suit.

 Van Duysen’s star is certainly riding high.
 Last year he won the Design of the Year prize at Belgium’s Biennale Interieur, as well as the Flemish Culture Award for Design 2015.
 His Portofino outdoor furniture collection for Paola Lenti (from £1,560) – a classic contemporary take on the idea of deck and campaign chairs – won the Good Design Award 2016.
 He has just completed his first major yacht design, the Husky Explorer RH3, a cool revamp of a much-travelled expedition yacht.
 His TR Residence (three black slatted wooden “barns”) won the ARC15 Architecture Award.
 Plus he has a host of new products out, including two separate lighting collections for Flos and additions to the furniture collection for Paola Lenti (larger seating, from £3,096, armchair, as well as stools, from £1,560, that transform into side tables with the addition of a tray, £1,068).
 There’s a 3D tile collection for Mutina and new ranges for Molteni&C coming later this year.